 This cooperation is a unique opportunity to implement a regional approach that will replace national initiatives, while capitalising on the experience obtained in Gabon and Cameroon and unblocking complex situations such as the one in Congo.

 This will therefore allow us to have:

 This will provide economies of scale through reduced system development costs, as well as an eventual centralisation of system management through a regional initiative, and simplification for certifying body accreditation (i.e. increased competition between certifying bodies with a potential for lower audit costs) and for the standard’s future revision processes.

 This will reduce certification costs for companies and provide an opportunity for the PAFC system to be implemented in an economically efficient and financially independent manner.
 In addition, the PAFC credibility and visibility will be enhanced.

 In addition, in order to promote the adoption of the PAFC forest management standard by loggers, the national annexes will also serve as a practical guide to the standard.
 In fact, the guide developed for PAFC Gabon was very positively received, both by auditors and by companies’ certification managers, as it provides them with clear and precise guidelines to follow.

 Loggers located in the three target countries will be the first beneficiaries of the project, as they will be offered a choice in terms of sustainable forest management certification; the interpretation guide will enable them to implement it in a simpler, more efficient and more secure manner.
-At the commercial level, the possibility for some of having dual certification will also be a plus.
+At the commercial level, the possibility for some companies of having dual certification will also be an advantage.